-I’m definitely behind the times, but I used a stairmaster for the first time a couple months ago, and I really enjoyed it.
-I’m still running on the treadmill, but it’s provided a great alternative to mix things up.
+Take this as a measure of how behind the times I am: I used a stairmaster for the first time a couple months ago.
+What was a waiting for?!
+I really enjoyed it.
+The stairmaster hasn’t supplanted my devotion to my, um, “beloved” treadmill, but it’s provided a great alternative to mix things up.

 In this article, we’ll discuss the similarities and differences between a stairmaster and running on a treadmill.
-We’ll discuss which gives you the better cardio workout as well as other considerations like impact, duration, cost, and so forth, ending on a pros and cons summary for each one.
+We’ll discuss which gives you the better cardio workout as well as other considerations such as impact, duration, cost, and so forth, ending on a pros and cons summary for each one.

 Stairmaster versus Treadmill